 - In the next step, they either launch the distributed job across the render farm effectively managing the dependencies or they manage the license appropriately.

 - The final step is to post write back to Amazon S3 or output location.

 - Fully managed: The Batch traces user requests as they travel through your entire application.
 Since this request aggregates the data generated by various services and resources in your application, you have a chance to get an end-to-end view of how your application is proceeding.

 - Ready to use with AWS: It works with many services in AWS.
-Amazon Batch can be integrated with Amazon EC2, EC2 Container Service, Lambda, and Elastic Beanstalk.
+Amazon Batch can be integrated with Amazon EC2, EC2 Container Service, Lambda, and Amazon Elastic Beanstalk.

 - Cost-optimized resource provisioning: With AWS Batch, you can obtain insights into how your application is performing and find root causes for any issues.
-With Batch’s tracing feature, you can find where the issues are that are causing performance dips in your application.
+With Batch’s tracking feature, you can find where the issues are that are causing performance dips in your application.